Reproducibility in Learning: Approximate Median

 To achieve a specified approximation parameter $\tau$, rather than using $D$ itself to construct the binary tree $T$, we will use a distribution $D^m$ over medians of $D$.
 Specifically, we use a non-reproducible median algorithm to sample from $\tau$-approximate medians of $D$.
 Identifying an approximate median of distribution $D^m$ for even a very large approximation parameter then ensures we return a $\tau$-approximate median of $D$.

-The question remains of how to efficiently search $T$ to find a node $v$ of weight in $[1/3,2/3]$ (under $D^m$).
-We perform this search recursively by using $\rmedian$ to find a prefix length $\ell$ such that the probability of sampling two elements from $D^m$ agreeing on a prefix of length $\ell$ is in $[1/3, 2/3]$.
-We can then restrict our search for $v$ to nodes at level $\ell$ in $T$ (starting from the root).
-We apply the reproducible heavy-hitters algorithm $\rhh$ to find high weight nodes at level $\ell$ of $T$, and then exhaustively search the list of heavy-hitters to find an appropriate $v$.
+The question remains of how to efficiently search $T$ to find a node $v$ of weight in $[1/4,3/4]$ (under $D^m$).
+We perform this search recursively by using $\rmedian$ to find a prefix length $\ell$ such that the probability of sampling two elements from $D^m$ agreeing on a prefix of length $\ell$ is large.
+We can then restrict our search for $v$ to nodes near level $\ell$ in $T$ (starting from the root).
+We apply the reproducible heavy-hitters algorithm $\rhh$ to find high weight nodes near level $\ell$ of $T$, and then exhaustively search the list of heavy-hitters to find an appropriate $v$.

 We use the following non-reproducible approximate median algorithm, that returns the median of its sample $\vec s$, as a subroutine of Algorithm~\ref{alg:rep-median}.

 \begin{lemma}[Simple Median Algorithm] Let sample $\vec s$ be drawn from distribution $D$.
 Algorithm $\median(\vec s)$ returns a $\tau$-approximate median on $D$ using $|\vec s| = 3(1/2-\tau)\ln(2/\delta)/\tau^2$ samples with success probability at least $1- \delta$. \end{lemma}